 Ivar is a mid-sized asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified Ivar as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 Ivar orbits the sun every 929 days (2.54 years), coming as close as 1.12 AU and reaching as far as 2.60 AU from the sun.
-Ivar is about 9.1 kilometers in diameter, making it larger than most asteroids, comparable in size to the San Francisco Bay.
+Ivar is about 9.1 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the San Francisco Bay.

 Ivar's orbit is 0.11 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.